Trade directory · Augusta metro · Georgia

 What permits do I need for handyman work in Augusta?

-Augusta-Richmond County requires permits for electrical work over $1000, plumbing modifications, and structural changes.
-Minor repairs like painting, cabinet fixes, and small maintenance typically don't need permits.
+Augusta-Richmond County requires permits for electrical work over $500, any plumbing modifications, and structural changes.
+Minor repairs like painting, cabinet hardware, and basic maintenance typically don't require permits according to local building department.

 Q/03

-How much do handyman services cost in Augusta?
+How much do handyman services cost in Augusta, GA?

 Q/04